BioBoost/python_raspberry_pi_course/python_language/basic_classes.md

 obj = NameOfClass()
 ```

-To add / access attributes of the class you need to make use of the dot-notation on the `self` keyword.
+To assign or access attributes of the class you need to make use of the dot-notation on the `self` keyword.
 As with variables, in Python one does not need to declare attributes before using them.

 ```python
 class <NameOfClass>: